 FEX and MENA: Passing on knowledge and sustainability

-The younger generation of the export finance community are yet to hold the keys to the ECA manor.
-And with much of the knowledge and talent in the industry (and deal origination) coming from practitioners with over 30 years’ experience, TXF’s Future of Export Finance (FEX) initiative is more paramount than ever in shifting the industry’s clout from the aging demographic to the next generation.
+The younger generation of the export finance community is yet to hold the keys to the ECA manor.
+And with much of the knowledge and talent in the industry (and deal origination) coming from practitioners with over 30 years’ experience, TXF’s Future of Export Finance (FEX) initiative is more paramount than ever in shifting the industry’s clout from the ageing demographic to the next generation.

 The world has an aging population.
 People, in both developed and emerging countries, are living longer as healthcare and medicine improves.
 The trajectory of mankind’s development has put an unsustainable strain on the finite natural resources of the world.
 We all know there needs to be change.

 But the onus is now on the younger demographic to raise awareness around the climate change crisis, and most importantly, implement the world’s new mission statement: to ensure global greenhouse gas emissions fall by 7.6% each year between 2020 and 2030.
 There is a long way to go.
 Especially as this year emissions have only dropped by 5% so far, and that’s with the Covid-19 pandemic significantly dampening global demand for oil and gas.

 Back in the late 18th century, Thomas Malthus, an English scholar and economist, warned that population growth would outstrip food supply and other natural resources.
 His point, for some at least, holds a prophetic quality and is only amplified given swelling human numbers over the past few hundred years.